nirs/userstorage/README.md

 Note that some storage may not be available on some systems.
 Your tests can check if a storage is available and skip or mark the test as xfail if needed.

+## Ensuring test isolation

+Reusing the same storage for all tests introduce the problem of old test data breaking other tests, or causing test to pass when they should fail.

+To avoid this issues, you should call backend's setup() methods before using the storage in a test, and teardown() after running the tests.
+This ensures that old data from other tests will not be seen by this test.

 ## How it works?